“Travel Will Increase Your Overall Well-Being and Make you Happier by Breaking the Routine”

 After reading countless travel blogs, we came across the idea of using miles and points to travel for free and haven’t looked back since.

 We started by opening the Citi AAdvantage Platinum Select World Elite Mastercard and the Chase Hyatt card and used the sign up bonuses for flights and hotels on our next trip to Europe.
+The information for the Citi AAdvantage Platinum Select card has been collected independently by Million Mile Secrets.
+The card details on this page have not been reviewed or provided by the card issuer.

 Why did you start your blog?
 What’s special about it?